One of the reasons that many people shy away from home improvement is that it…

 1. Plant Trees

 Trees are perhaps the most overlooked asset of a property.
-They increase the chance of your house selling not only for the well-landscaped yard with mature trees and bushes and the physical appeal that it brings, but also the privacy they provide on the front yard.
+They increase the chance of your house selling not only for the well-landscaped yard with mature trees and bushes and the physical appeal that it brings but also for the privacy they provide in the front yard.

 Perhaps the only drawback to trees is time.
-The average backyard plant takes up to 7 years to grow, with plants like oaks taking around 12 years to reach a 15-foot height, and it doesn’t have to wholly developed?
-Keep in mind that they increase the value of a home up by as much as 25%!
+The average backyard plant takes up to 7 years to grow, with plants like oaks taking around 12 years to reach a 15-foot height, and it doesn’t have to be wholly developed.
+Remember that they increase a home’s value by 25%!

 If you aren’t planning on selling today, buy some seeds and get some trees growing in your yard.